 - Heating and cooling the home

-One area where we tend to spend the majority of our utility budget on is in heating and cooling our homes.
-The following can really help you stop spending excessive amounts on either one:
+One area where we tend to spend the majority of our utility budget is in heating and cooling our homes.
+The following can really help you stop spending excessive amounts of money on either one:

 - Conduct an energy audit, which will help you find practical and inexpensive ways to reduce your monthly energy outgoings

 - Improve your home’s heat retention by using draft excluders and window coverings to keep your house warm in the winter and cool in the summer

 - Use a fan to cool the room on hot days as opposed to using air conditioning

 - Do your research – look into different energy companies to see if you have got the best deal.
 Make energy comparisons as you might find that switching your energy supplier could help you cut some costs.

 - Consider installing a smart meter, with this you get real-time data, meaning you see the exact amount of gas or electricity, helping you become more energy-efficient and reducing your gas and electricity bill over time.
 Make sure there are no exit fees when switching provider.